kg-cornell/Interactive-Lab-Hub/Lab 2/README.md

-#(The code for this assigment is in the file suntime.py)
+#(The code for this assigment is in the file suntime.py) and updated with enhancement in the file suntime_updated.py.

 # Interactive Prototyping: The Clock of Pi

 # Storyboard